alexandreborges/malwoverview/README.md

       * python-magic is NOT installed. (pip show python-magic)
       * python-magic-bin IS installed. (pip show python-magic-bin)

-          export PATH=$PATH:/Users/alexandreborges/Library/Python/3.9/bin

-      * Execute: . ./.bash_profile

-If you are installing Malwoverview on Windows, make sure that the following conditions are true
-AFTER having installed Malwoverview:

-      * python-magic is NOT installed. (pip show python-magic)
-      * python-magic-bin IS installed. (pip show python-magic-bin)

 To use Malwoverview you should insert VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia  and Triage into the .malwapi.conf configuration file